Our lead teacher for PE is Mr Knowles.

-Some classes will take part in PE session lead by representatives of sports organisations including Hull FC (rugby league), Yorkshire Cricket Club, and others.
+Some classes will take part in PE sessions lead by representatives of sports organisations including Hull FC (rugby league), Yorkshire Cricket Club, and others.

 In addition to curriculum PE, we offer a range of after-school sports clubs, with some leading towards forming school teams.

-During the school year, children will take part in a range of sports competition.
-Some of which as individual and some as part of teams; some aiming for personal bests; some against class-mates, representing their RED or BLUE team; and others representing our school against other local schools.
+During the school year, children will take part in a range of sports competitions.
+Some of which as an individual and some as part of teams; some aiming for personal bests; some against class-mates, representing their RED or BLUE team; and others representing our school against other local schools.

 Children who excel in sport are given the opportunity to represent the school in city competition through Hull Active Schools – sports such as football, cricket, athletics, rugby, swimming and orienteering.
 Lower ability children also have the opportunity to compete against other schools through specific Hull Active Schools competition in sports including boccia, goalball, athletics, football and new-age-kurling.

 See if you can spot Mr Knowles in the video below, proudly taking Pearson Primary to a Hull Active Schools football competition.